noahhefner/how/README.md

 - Interactive selection menu to choose from multiple command suggestions
 - OS and shell aware — generates commands specific to your environment
 - Pluggable LLM provider system — easily add new providers
-- API keys stored securely in your OS keyring
+- Authentication credentials stored securely in your OS keyring
 - Structured output via Pydantic for reliable command parsing
+- Selectable models for configured LLM providers

 ## Installation